Illinois man sentenced for assault on Reuters journalist

-Illinois man charged with assaulting a cameraman during Capitol riots
+Illinois man pleads guilty to assaulting a Reuters journalist during Capitol riots

 A June 21, 2021, affidavit charged an individual with tackling to the ground an unnamed news cameraman who was covering the insurrection in and around the U.S. Capitol on Jan.
 6. According to the affidavit, the individual, identified by the FBI as Shane Jason Woods, was charged with the assault as well as with participating in the destruction of multiple news outlets’ equipment.